 “Quite frankly, I was stunned,” Fretwell says.
 “I talk to my mom at least once a day and I had no idea something so meaningful was going on that was clearly affecting her confidence, her relationship — and, ultimately, her health.”

-Having committed herself fully to supporting sexual health for older women, Fretwell has learned how important the “use it or lose it” mentality is for women when it comes to sexuality.
-That’s why she and her team at Tabu are such firm believers in the benefits of a sexual wellness routine.
+Having committed herself fully to supporting women’s sexual health after menopause, Fretwell has learned how important the “use it or lose it” mentality is for women when it comes to sexuality.
+That’s why she and her team at Tabu are such firm believers in the benefits of a sexual wellness routine, and sexual wellness for women, in general.

 “Like any other area of wellness, you have to be an active participant to reap the benefits, which is why we at Tabu really obsess over this idea of routine,” Fretwell explains.